GEN Gordon R. Sullivan, USA Ret.

 President & Chief Executive Officer

 General Sullivan is the President and Chief Executive Officer of the Association of the United States Army, headquartered in Arlington, Virginia.
 Since assuming his position in 1998, General Sullivan has overseen the transformation of the Association into a dynamic member-based organization that represents Soldiers, families, and the defense industry.

 His responsibilities encompass both daily business operating and strategy planning for the largest Army-oriented non-profit association.
 The Association promotes and advocates programs for Soldiers and their families, creates opportunities for Army-Industry and professional dialog; advocates public awareness of Army and national security issues through its educational mission and maintains an outreach program to national leadership on critical issues pertinent to Army readiness.

-General Sullivan is married to the former Gay Loftus of Quincy, Massachusetts; they currently reside in Alexandria, VA.
+General Sullivan currently resides in Alexandria, VA.
 He has three children and three grandchildren.
 He is an avid reader, amateur historian, and active sailor and sport fishing enthusiast.

 To download a PDF-version of this bio, click here.